FreshAirTonight/af2complex/README.md

    If there are mutliple chains, they are named alphabetically starting from 'A'
 - `model_[1-5]_ptm_*.pkl`  Pickle file contains extra prediction from the DL model
 - `ranking_all.json` or `model_*.json` Information about the model, such as predicted scores.
-  By default, if it is complex predictioni, the models are ranked by the interface-score.
+  By default, if it is complex prediction, the models are ranked by the interface-score.
   For single chain, it is ranked by predicted TM-score.
 - `features.pkl` This is a pickle file conatining features for structure prediction (stage 2a).
   It is the output from the data pipeline by running the stage 1 script.